louisiaegerv/UW-Basketball-Charity-Site/README.md

 # UW-Basketball-Charity-Site
 Informational sign-up site I created with 2 other developers for a charity basketball event.
-I created all the logos and graphics and designed/coded the layout and UI
+I created custom logos and graphics and designed/coded the layout and UI

 Technology and Features: